sachamasry/sachamasry.com/content/work/web-applications/patient_dashboard.md

 A patient-facing practitioner needed insight into one of their revenue streams: patient appointments.
-They need to know how much revenue appointments generate, to highlight any mitigatable issues leading to missed appointments, and identify patients who are likely to need a follow-up appointment.
+They need to know how much revenue appointments generate, highlighting any mitigable issues leading to missed appointments, and identifying patients likely to need a follow-up appointment.
 A desirable goal was to surface any actionable insights, which would reduce the cost of marketing by improving use of available patient data.

-_Please note that all the following screenshots have personally-identifiable information redacted for privacy._
+_Please note that the following screenshots have all personally-identifiable information redacted for privacy._

-Having connected to their platform's data, manipulating it into an easily analysable dataset, I proceeded to design a sales and marketing _dashboard_, showing them the state of the business at any time.
+Having connected to their platform's data, manipulating it into an easily analysable dataset, I proceeded to design a sales and marketing _dashboard_, showing them the state of the appointments side of the business in real-time.

 I split the dashboard into five sections, providing different levels of data: